“I am not afraid of an Army of lions led by a sheep; I am afraid of sheep led by a lion.”

 Experience what the day-to-day life of a Walter Reed psychiatry resident is like.

-Participate in patient care as available in order to develop the skills and attitudes of a military psychiatrist.
+Participate in patient care to develop the skills and attitudes of a military psychiatrist.

 Create meaningful relationships with other sub-interns, residents, and faculty.